minetest-mods/radiant_damage/README.md

 ```
 {
-	damage_name = "radiant damage", -- a string used to identify the type of damage dealt.
+	damage_name = "radiant damage", -- a string used to identify the type of damage dealt in logs.
-	interval = 1, -- number of seconds between each damage check
+	interval = 1, -- number of seconds between each damage check.
+Defaults to 1 when undefined.
 	range = 3, -- range of the damage.
 Can be omitted if inverse_square_falloff is true, in that case it defaults to the range at which 1 point of damage is done by the most damaging emitter node type.
 	emitted_by = {}, -- nodes that emit this damage.
-At least one is required.
+At least one emission node type and damage value pair is required.
 	attenuated_by = {} -- This allows certain intervening node types to modify the damage that radiates through it.
+This parameter is optional.
 Note: Only works in Minetest version 0.5 and above.
 	default_attenuation = 1, -- the amount the damage is multiplied by when passing through any other non-air nodes.
+Defaults to 0 when undefined.
 Note that in versions before Minetest 0.5 any value other than 1 will result in total occlusion (ie, any non-air node will block all damage)
 	inverse_square_falloff = true, -- if true, damage falls off with the inverse square of the distance.
 If false, damage is constant within the range.
+Defaults to true when undefined.
 	above_only = false, -- if true, damage only propagates directly upward.
-Useful for when you want to damage players that stand on the node.
+Useful for when you want to damage players only when they stand on the node.
+Defaults to false when undefined.
 }
 ```